Neil Harvey: Later years

 Following the death of Arthur Morris on 22 August 2015, Harvey became the last surviving member of the Invincibles who toured England in 1948.

 Harvey received the Medal of the Order of Australia in the Queen's 2018 Birthday Honours (Australia) for service to cricket.

+Following the death of South Africa's Ronald Draper on 25 February 2025, Harvey became the oldest living Test cricketer.

 Personal life

 During the 1949–50 tour of South Africa, Harvey met his first wife Iris Greenish.
 At the time, Greenish was only 16 years old and Harvey 21, and their relationship became the subject of controversy when her father told the media that he would object to the couple's engagement until his daughter turned 18.
 They married four years later at Holy Trinity Church in East Melbourne and had three children: two sons and a daughter.
+Harvey's second wife, Barbara, died in 2014.

 Test match performance

-Test Centuries
+Test centuries

-The following table summarises the Test centuries scored by Neil Harvey.
+The following table summarises the Test match centuries scored by Harvey.